 10. In March 2010, the environmental agency Greenpeace promoted the boycotting of Kit Kat for using irresponsibly sourced palm oil, which they believed resulted in the destruction of forest habitats for orangutans in Indonesia.
 A YouTube video was released by Greenpeace which eventually went ‘viral’.
 However it worked as Nestle agreed to Greenpeace terms by committing to remove deforestation from all their products.

-Which of these 10 Top Facts About Kit Kat did you like the best?
+Have these 10 Top Facts About Kit Kat inspired you to place an order?